Department of Science and Mathematics

 - Vivian E. Turner, Assistant Professor of Science and Mathematics

 The GEO Natural Science Field Study provides an opportunity to fulfill a general education lab/science class requirement in an experiential, hands-on manner.
 In 2015, students will visit points of interest in Colorado and Utah.
 The “classroom” will include: Great Sand Dunes National Park, Canyonlands National Park, Rocky Mountain National Park, as well as many other amazing places.

 BIO 1014 Biological Science I with Lab

 Cellular structure and function, cell division and reproduction, genetics, metabolism and development.
-Primarily for beginning majors.
+For beginning majors.
+Includes a laboratory component.
 Course fee.

 BIO 1024 Biological Science II with Lab

-Plant and animal anatomy and physiology, ecology and evolution.
+Plant and animal anatomy and physiology, ecology, and evolution.
+Includes laboratory component.
 Course fee.